Kishmala0987/Privacy-Preserving-Federated-Learning-Against-Inference-Attacks-in-Sensor-Data/README.md

 python experiments/run_seeds.py
 ```

 **Known issue:** `subject_aware_delta` shows higher variance than other defenses (observed range: 17.8%–35.6% attack accuracy across 3 seeds).
 This is caused by random client participation in warmup rounds not always covering all 30 subjects before sensitive dimensions are computed.
 The `min_subjects_for_dims=10` guard in `fl_runner.py` mitigates this but does not eliminate it entirely.
-Use `--seeds 5` for more stable estimates.

 **Expected runtime:** ~30 minutes on CPU.